 One possible explanation for the fertilizer industry's successful policy coup is that its role in climate change is poorly understood and severely underestimated.
 People associate Shell, not Yara, with fracking.
-But it is Yara that co-ordinates the corporate lobby for shale gas development in Europe, and it is Yara and other fertilizer companies that suck up most of the natural gas produced by the fracking boom in the US.

-Fertilizers, especially nitrogen fertilizers, require an enormous amount of energy to produce.
-Estimates are that fertilizer production accounts for between one and two per cent of total global energy consumption and produces about the same share of global greenhouse gas (GHG) emissions.
-This production gets bigger every year.
+But it is Yara that co-ordinates the corporate lobby for shale gas development in Europe, and it is Yara and other fertilizer companies that suck up most of the natural gas produced by the fracking boom in the US.3 produces about the same share of global greenhouse gas (GHG) emissions.
+4 This production gets bigger every year.
 Supplies of nitrogen fertilizer, which is produced almost entirely from natural gas, are expected to grow nearly four per cent per year over the next decade.
-And this production will increasingly rely on natural gas from fracked wells, which leak 40 per cent to 60 per cent more methane than conventional natural gas wells.
-(Methane is 25 times more potent than $CO_2$ as a greenhouse gas.)
+5 And this production will increasingly rely on natural gas from fracked wells, which leak 40 per cent to 60 per cent more methane than conventional natural gas wells.
+(Methane is 25 times more potent than CO_2 as a greenhouse gas.)
+6